Charles Schwab Business Accounts

 Although most account types at Schwab

-can be opened on its website or mobile app, an LLC account needs a paper application.
-It is not possible to open it online.
-However, the ideal place to start is Schwab’s online organization account hub, which provides very detailed information on entity accounts and includes downloadable links for the application.
-Be certain to choose the unincorporated form instead of the incorporated version (an LLC is always unincorporated).
+can be opened through its website or mobile app, an LLC account requires a paper form.
+It is not possible to open an LLC account online.
+The best place to start is Schwab’s online organization account hub, which provides details about entity accounts and links to download the application.
+Be sure to download the unincorporated form and not the incorporated form (an LLC is always unincorporated).

-After downloading the correct form, it must be filled in with the required data.
-This includes Social Security Numbers and driver’s license numbers for everyone involved in the account.
-Because the PDF document is fillable, it might be wise to complete it on a computer, print it out, and then sign it.
-The form can also be saved for future use if needed.
-All sections must be accurately completed to avoid delays.
+Once the correct form is downloaded, it must be completed with the required information.
+These details include Social Security Numbers and driver’s license numbers for all people listed on the account.
+Since the PDF is fillable, it is best to complete it on a computer, print it, and then sign it.
+The form can also be saved and finished later if needed.

-After the form is finished and printed, everyone authorized on the account must sign it.
-Once that is done, it’s time to send the paperwork to Schwab.
-There are multiple ways to accomplish this.
-One option is to drop it off at a local brick-and-mortar office.
-A second idea is to fax it in using the company’s fax number (888) 526-7252.
-Another method is to upload it through the document upload tool on the website (an account login is necessary for that).
-Each approach can be used according to preference.
-And a final route is to mail it to one of two addresses:
+After the form is completed and printed, all authorized persons must sign it.
+Once that is done, the form must be sent to Schwab.
+There are several ways to do this.
+Dropping it off at a local branch is one option.
+Another choice is to fax it (the fax number is (888) 526-7252).
+You can also upload it using the document upload tool on the website (this requires logging into an account).
+A final option is to mail it to one of these addresses:

 Regular Mail (West)